E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/paradis_precipitate/paradis_precipitate_amd_rome/readme.rst

 This module provides a guide for optimal porting of the `ParaDiS with precipitates`_ to the AMD Rome CPUs, in preparation for the `Mahti supercomputer`_ service at CSC, Finland.
 Mahti is an Atos BullSequana XH2000 system consisting of 1404 nodes each with two 64-core AMD Zen2 CPUs (AMD EPYC 7H42, 2.6GHz).
 Since Mahti is not ready for general access at this moment, the module was prepared based on a single testing node which has 2 AMD EPYC 7742 @2.25GHz (128 cores in total).

 By choosing a suitable compiler and compiler optimization flags, the application works more efficiently on the target platform.
-On the testing node, Intel compilers with either AVX or AVX2 vector sets gives the best performance for *ParaDiS with precipitates*.
-Alternatively, GCC compilers with AVX2 vector works as competitive as the Intel ones.
+On the testing node, Intel compilers with either AVX or
+AVX2 vector sets gives the best performance for *ParaDiS with precipitates*.
+Alternatively, GCC compilers with AVX2 vector support is competitive with the Intel compilers.

 Purpose of Module